Financial Literacy Basics

 The single most important thing to understand about 1099 income — especially 1099-NEC contractor income — is that no taxes have been withheld.
 The recipient owes the entire tax bill themselves.

-Federal income tax.
-Calculated using the same tax brackets as W-2 income.
+Federal income tax is calculated using the same tax brackets as W-2 income.
 The contractor must estimate this and pay it during the year through quarterly estimated tax payments to avoid underpayment penalties.

-Self-employment tax.
-This is the contractor's equivalent of the FICA payroll taxes a W-2 employee pays.
+Self-employment tax is the contractor's equivalent of the FICA payroll taxes a W-2 employee pays.
 The catch: a W-2 employee pays only half (6.2% Social Security + 1.45% Medicare = 7.65%); the employer pays the other half.
 A self-employed contractor pays both halves, totalling 15.3% on most net earnings up to the Social Security wage base.
-This is one of the most common surprises for first-year freelancers.
+That's one of the most common surprises for first-year freelancers.

-State income tax.
-Same brackets as W-2 income, also paid via quarterly estimates.
+State income tax follows the same brackets as W-2 income, also paid via quarterly estimates.

 The IRS expects roughly 25–30% of net 1099 income to be set aside for federal and self-employment tax for most contractors, with state tax on top.
 The exact figure depends on the contractor's income level, deductions, and state.
 The Consumer Financial Protection Bureau's resources for self-employed individuals describe this as the most common reason new freelancers run into a tax surprise their first year.